Far Eastern University Institute of Technology

 FEU Institute of Technology, also referred to as FEU Tech, is a private, non-sectarian, coeducational higher education institution in Sampaloc, Manila, Philippines.
 It offers courses in the fields of Engineering and Computer Studies.
 Established in 1992 as East Asia Computer Center, Inc.(EACCI), an educational partnership of Asia Pacific Computer Technology Center, Intelligent Wave Inc., and Far Eastern University.

 FEU Tech is an Institute of Technology.
 It is cited by the Commission on Higher Education as a Center of Development in IT Education (CoD).

 FEU Tech operates under the aegis of the Far Eastern University; it follows and is directly connected to the University.
-It is headed by Dr. Michael M. Alba as President and Dr. Benson T. Tan as Senior Executive Director.
+It is headed by Mr. Juan Miguel R. Montinola as President and Dr. Benson T. Tan as Senior Executive Director.

 Like its sister schools, FEU Diliman and FEU Alabang, the college runs on a trimester academic system.
 An academic year starts in the second week of August and ends every June.